John A Waller

 What is a Company Voluntary Arrangement (CVA)?

-A CVA is part of a company rescue and recovery package used by insolvency practitioners to help struggling companies that are viable to continue trading while protecting themselves from creditors.
+A CVA is part of a company rescue and recovery package insolvency practitioners use to help struggling limited companies that are viable to continue trading while protecting themselves from creditors.

 - Write off a considerable debt as a percentage owed;